siggy/bbox/docs/README.md

 ### Last minute freakout

 While helping me with bevel angles, my woodworker friend [@jneaderhouser](https://twitter.com/jneaderhouser) also advised me to build a prototype.
 I forewent this step in favor of SketchUp, concerned I did not have time for additional construction.
-One week before the event this came back to bite me in a big way.
-I had purchased 64 [red arcade buttons](https://www.amazon.com/gp/product/B00V0OM7WO/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) to be mounted in the pyramid sides, which would control the beats.
+One week before the event that decision came back to bite me.
+I had purchased 64 [red arcade buttons](https://www.amazon.com/gp/product/B00V0OM7WO/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) to be mounted in the pyramid sides, which would toggle the beats.
 As I assembled Beatboxer for the first time, I quickly realized that the buttons were so deep that they collided on the corners of the pyramid.
 I needed shallower buttons, but the holes in the pyramid had been cut specifically for the diameter of these larger buttons.
 Again a friend, [@oceanphoto](https://twitter.com/oceanphoto), swooped in to save the day.
 He quickly 3D printed mountings to allow smaller buttons to fit tightly in the pyramid holes:

 <a href="assets/images/3d_button1.jpg" data-lightbox="3d_button" data-title="3D-printed button housing"><img src="assets/images/3d_button1.jpg" alt="3D-printed button housing" class="thumbnail"></a><a href="assets/images/3d_button2.jpg" data-lightbox="3d_button" data-title="3D-printed button housing"><img src="assets/images/3d_button2.jpg" alt="3D-printed button housing" class="thumbnail"></a>